99205 CPT Code | Description, Reimbursement, Modifier & Examples

 Discussion of management or test interpretation.

-For example: Discussions with a pathologist or a specialist or QHP that are not billed separate.
+For example: Discussion with pathologist or a specialist or QHP that are not billed separate.

 Note 1: An external physician or other qualified health care professional means who is practicing independently or who is not in the same group practice or from different speciality.